nodejs-projects-kenanhancer/gcp-shared-resources/README.md

 # This opens a browser window for you to sign in
 gcloud auth login # Login with your gcp account

-gcloud auth application-default login --account=<EMAIL>
+gcloud auth application-default login --account=$(gcloud config get-value account)

 # List all GCP projects you have access to
 # Shows PROJECT_ID, NAME, and PROJECT_NUMBER for each project